Radiergummi/xorb/README.md

 The current browser page path (equivalent to `window.location.href`).
 Will change soon to enable the use of regular expressions (for example `^` or `$`) and placeholders like `:variable` known from other frameworks.

 #### Soon to come: `app.history`
 I plan on integrating history.js to provide support for AJAX requests and browser history modification.
+This is delayed though because I'm trying to find a way to initialize history.js into `app.modules.history` instead of `window.History` without actually modifying its source.

 ### Namespacing